MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 1. In the **Filters** pane, add the **Date \| Year** field to the **Filters On This Page** well/area.

 1. In the filter card, filter by two years: **FY2019** and **FY2020**.
-	1. *When forecasting over a time line, you will need at least two cycles (years) of data to produce an accurate and stable forecast.*
+	1. *When forecasting over a time line, you'll need at least two cycles (years) of data to produce an accurate and stable forecast.*

 1. Add also the **Product \| Category** field to the **Filters On This Page** well/area, and filter by **Bikes**.